davidhiskett/awalsh/_posts/2024-08-20-product-portal.md

 Wireframes produced using Claude and Lovable proved useful in reimagining the layout of the portal page, with a stronger emphasis on a user’s owned products at the top of the page and the ability to instantly schedule a demo for new products.

-## Outlining product strategy to schedule a demo
+## Outlining product strategy for scheduling a demo

 ![no-border]({{ site.baseurl }}/assets/img/product-portal/product-strategy.png)